Hong Kong is a bustling metropolis known for many things, but Hong Kong cuisine is what this progressive city is best loved for.

 Hot pots are great for groups of people because you can choose exactly what you want to get in them.
 You pick the soup base, as well as the other ingredients, which include seafood, meats and vegetables.

 Because of that, there’s not really a single recipe for a hot pot.
 Some restaurants even have dividers in the hot pots.
-These stop all the different flavors from mixing together, and allows you to eat several different dishes.
+These stop all the different flavours from mixing together, and allows you to eat several different dishes.

 It’s the ultimate comfort food, and the perfect way to experience traditional Hong Kong food with friends!